Chengcheng-Xiao/mse404/docs/labs/lab04/readme.md

 ### Step 2 - NSCF(bands) Calculation
 Use that density to perform a non self-consistent (NSCF) calculation for k-points along chosen high-symmetry lines.
-In a  NSCF calculation, the energy is not minimised as the charge density is read-in and kept fixed.
-Instead KS energies and KS states for a particular k-point are calculated by diagonalizing the Hamiltonian generated by the charge density.
+In an NSCF calculation, the energy is not minimised as the charge density is read-in and kept fixed.
+Instead the Kohn-Sham energies and states for a particular k-point are calculated by diagonalizing the Hamiltonian generated by the charge density.

 For this to work, we need to choose a set of high symmetry k-points for